Fixing Frimley Park Hospital (RAAC)

-Al is fully committed to ensuring the urgent replacement of Frimley Park Hospital stays on track.
+Al is fully committed to ensuring the urgent rebuild of Frimley Park Hospital stays on track.

-Thanks to his efforts, the hospital was included in Wave 1 of the New Hospitals Programme, securing up to £2 billion in funding.
-However, construction has been delayed by four years, pushing the start date from 2025 to 2028/29.
-This means patients and staff will remain in a deteriorating RAAC-ridden building for nearly another decade.
+Following his direct questioning of the Chancellor, the hospital was included in Wave 1 of the New Hospitals Programme, securing up to £2 billion in funding.
+However, construction has since been delayed by four years — moving the start date from 2025 to 2028/29.
+This means patients and staff will remain in a deteriorating, RAAC-ridden building for nearly a decade longer than expected.

-Our MP has repeatedly raised this issue in the House of Commons, urging the government to reinstate the original 2030 completion date.
-He has written multiple letters, engaged directly with ministers, and attended a drop-in session with the Minister for Secondary Care.
-Al has also met with the Chief Executive of Frimley Park Hospital, the leader of Surrey Heath Borough Council, and other local representatives to push for urgent progress.
+Al has consistently raised the issue in Parliament, calling on ministers to reinstate the original 2030 completion date.
+He has written to departments, met directly with ministers, including the Minister for Secondary Care — and held discussions with the hospital’s Chief Executive, the Leader of Surrey Heath Borough Council, and local representatives to push for urgent progress.

-Our MP remains in close contact with Frimley Health NHS Foundation Trust and will continue to provide regular updates on social media.
-His focus is on securing a modern, well-located hospital that maximises health benefits and ensures the highest standard of patient care.
+Al remains in close contact with Frimley Health NHS Foundation Trust and has been consulted throughout the planning process.
+While final rebuild plans are still in development, he will continue to update residents and press for a modern, well-located hospital that delivers the highest standards of care.

 Al standing outside Frimley Park Hospital